nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > :warning: If you attempt to edit the details of an existing guest such that they end up with both the same `NAME` and `PHONE` as another existing guest in the guest list, an error will be shown.

+> :warning: At least one field of a `Guest` has to be changed to properly utilise the `edit_guest` command without error.

 * :information_source: As of now, BridalBuddy only supports one single word per tag.

 * :information_source: The `INDEX` you enter should be the `INDEX` of the guest you want to edit on the **exact guest list currently displayed on your screen**.